Tomoyo Linux: History and versions

 Tomoyo was merged in Linux Kernel mainline version 2.6.30 (2009, June 10)/ It is currently one of four standard Linux Security Modules (LSM), along with SELinux, AppArmor and SMACK.

 The Tomoyo Linux project started as a patch for the Linux kernel to provide MAC.
 Porting Tomoyo Linux to the mainline Linux kernel required the introduction of hooks into the LSM that had been designed and developed specifically to support SELinux and its label-based approach.

 However, more hooks are needed to integrate the remaining MAC functionality of Tomoyo Linux.
 Consequently, the project is following two parallel development lines:

+Naming

+The name 'TOMOYO' is, officially speaking, a backronym for "Task Oriented Management Obviates Your Onus".
+According to one of the developers Tetsuo Handa, it's also a reference to the character Tomoyo Daidouji from Cardcaptor Sakura.